blockchainsllc/in3-legacy/docs/spec.md

 Each Chain is identified by a `uint64` identifier written as hex-value. (without leading zeros) Since incubed started with ethereum, the chainIds for public ethereum-chains are based on the intrinsic chainId of the ethereum-chain.
 See https://chainid.network .

+For each Chain incubed manages a list of nodes as stored in the [server registry](#contracts) and a chainspec describing the verification.

+A chain-configuration holds the following information.

+## Contracts

 ## Binary Format

 TBD